-Underpinning is our most popular foundation repair technique.
-Underpinning strengthens and stabilizes your foundation by transferring the load from the foundation.
-Specifically, when we underpin a structure, we extend the current foundation into a soil layer that is deeper and therefore more stable than the soil it is on now.
+Underpinning foundations is our most popular foundation repair technique.
+Underpinning strengt hens and stabilizes your foundation by transferring the load from the foundation.
+Specifically, when we underpin a structure, we extend the current foundation into a soil layer that is deeper and, therefore, more stable than the soil it is on now.
 We can do this by providing additional support from the footings using piers, piles, or anchors.

 All of our foundation solutions create little to no disturbance to the installation site; so, we will not damage your landscape.
-We only install the best foundation repair equipment from Earth Contact Products (ECP), so our solutions are durable and affordable.
-We offer a variety of underpinning solutions, such as push piers, helical piers, wall plate anchors, and concrete piles.
+We only install the best foundation repair equipment; so, our solutions are durable and affordable.
+We offer a variety of underpinning solutions, such as steel push piers, helical piles, wall plate anchors, and concrete piles.

-Push piers can be inserted into the ground beneath your preexisting wall.
+Steel Push Piers can be inserted into the ground beneath your preexisting wall.
 These piers take the pressure your foundation is putting on the loosely packed soil and transfer it to stronger, more stable soil further down.
 Multiple piers are installed to ensure stability.
-Steel push piers can be installed with minimal damage to any landscaping you may have around your home.
+Steel push piers can be installed wit h minimal damage to any landscaping you may have around your home.

-Helical piers are very similar to push piers and can be installed in any weather.
-In some cases, helical piers can be more reliable than push piers.
+Helical Piles are very similar to push piers and can be installed in any weather condition.
+In some cases, helical piles can be more reliable than push piers.
 They are screwed into the soil instead of being pushed in, which increases their durability and their ability to bear loads.
-Immediately after they are installed, the piers will transfer weight away from your foundation and help to lift the foundation to its original position.
+Once they are installed, the piers will immediately begin to transfer weight away from your foundation and help to lift the foundation to its original position.
 Additionally, they can be installed in tight, hard-to-reach places, making them ideal for all repair jobs.